Applying store credit (legacy)

 created from customerCredit

-and move that charge's state
+and move that charge's to complete

 .